koordinates/dojo/docscripts/README.txt

 		id: the polymorphic id of the function (maybe be blank, or undefined if the default) }

-"docFunctionDetail":
+"/doc/function/detail":
 	publisher: dojo.doc
-	subscriber: any widget that wishes to be aware of a selection's details
+	subscriber: Any widget that wishes to be aware of a selection's details
 	message:
 			selectKey: id indentifying selection
 			pkg: The package of the function
 			name: The function name
 			id: If this has a polymorphic ID, here it is
 			meta: object of the metadata (as shown in the meta JSON object),
-			src: source
 			doc: docs (TBD: Things like parameter descriptions, extended description, return description)
 			sig: Function signature